 The Classika is another single boiler espresso coffee machine from ECM, which shares the features of their higher end dual boiler and heat exchanger machines.
 I assume the ECM classika was brewed for those home baristas who want the perfect both inside and out, but who don’t need to steam milk & pull shots at the same time.

-So the Classsika has the same same E61 group head and the same 975ml stainless steel boiler found in their flagship Synchronika, the same pressure gauge, adjustable PID for temperature control in one extent increments, electronic shot timer, shot lever, so in a number of ways its the same as their nearly £2500 dual boiler espresso coffee machine, but with the one boiler.
+So the Classsika has the same same E61 group head and the same 975ml stainless steel boiler found in their flagship Synchronika, the same pressure gauge, adjustable PID for temperature control in one extent increments, electronic shot timer, shot lever, so in lots of ways its the same as their nearly £2500 dual boiler espresso machine, however with the one boiler.

 It has a vibe pump vs the quieter rotary pump in the Synchronika, and unlike the Synchronika the Classika can’t be plumbed in.

-It has the same 2.8L water tank, and a slightly smaller (however still huge) drip tray capacity of 1L.
+It has the same 2.8L water tank, and a mildly smaller (however still huge) drip tray capacity of 1L.

-It’s certainly a beautiful machine, and an exceptionally well built machine, capable of fantastic espresso and wonderful milk texture.
+It’s certainly a fabulous machine, and an incredibly well built machine, capable of ideal espresso and fantastic milk texture.

-It’s not all that an expensive machine in truth when you take everything into account, it’s about another £400 on top of the cost of the Casa V, nevertheless it’s over a thousand pounds less than the machine its closer to feature-wise, so I can find out the appeal.
+It’s not all that an expensive machine in fact when you take everything into account, it’s about another £400 on top of the cost of the Casa V, nevertheless it’s over a thousand pounds less than the machine its closer to feature-wise, so I can discover the appeal.

 Heat Exchanger Machines

-The next type of machine to talk about, after the single boiler machines, are heat exchanger machines.
+The next type of machine to speak about, after the single boiler machines, are heat exchanger machines.

 Check Price - Shop Coffee

-The late 90s was the time that prosumer or home barista espresso machines were starting to come to the market, and the original Nuova Simonelli Oscar was released in 1999, the same year as the Rancilio Silvia.
+The late 90s was the time that prosumer or home barista espresso coffee machines were beginning to come to the market, and the original Nuova Simonelli Oscar was released in 1999, the same year as the Rancilio Silvia.

-The original Oscar was extremely popular as a home barista espresso machine, a fairly low cost choice given its ability to pull shots and steam milk at the same time, and it proved to be a fairly robust machine, the only harmful literally was it was a bit of an ugly duckling.
+The original Oscar was very popular as a home barista espresso coffee machine, a fairly low cost option given its ability to pull shots and steam milk at the same time, and it proved to be a fairly robust machine, the only undesirable in fact was it was a bit of an ugly duckling.

 The successor to the popular Oscar, imaginatively named “Oscar 2” is much improved aesthetically, and has some improvements internally too.

-It’s one of the lowest cost heat exchanger espresso machines, and it has some impressive features for the money.
+It’s among the lowest cost heat exchanger espresso coffee machines, and it has some impressive features for the money.

-Stainless steel construction, huge 2L boiler powered by a 1200w aspect, a whopping 1L drip tray, powerful steam from the 4 hole steam tip, and it doesn’t take up much space at 30xm wide, 40cm tall and basically under 41cm deep.
+Stainless steel construction, huge 2L boiler powered by a 1200w element, a whopping 1L drip tray, powerful steam from the 4 hole steam tip, and it doesn’t take up much space at 30xm wide, 40cm tall and simply under 41cm deep.

-As is common with heat exchanger machines, there’s a pressure stat to control the temperature, not a PID, so cooling flushes are required before pulling shots, nevertheless no big deal.
+As is common with heat exchanger machines, there’s a pressure stat to control the temperature, not a PID, so cooling flushes are essential before pulling shots, but no big deal.

-It has two timed shot buttons which include a factory pre-set pre-infusion time of one second, you can’t fix the pre-infusion as you can with some machines, and there isn’t a manual shot button either literally the times, but you can get around that by setting among the buttons to 60 seconds, and then just press that button to start and stop the shot.
+It has two timed shot buttons which include a factory pre-set pre-infusion time of one second, you can’t troubleshoot the pre-infusion as you can with some machines, and there isn’t a manual shot button either basically the times, nevertheless you can get around that by setting among the buttons to 60 seconds, and then literally press that button to start and stop the shot.

-Unlike many home barista or prosumer machines, the steam is started with a joystick quite than a rotary valve, which seems a good idea to me, the less time you’re messing about turning a steam knob on and off, the more time you have to focus on getting the milk texture right.
+Unlike a lot of home barista or prosumer machines, the steam is started with a joystick rather than a rotary valve, which seems a good idea to me, the less time you’re messing about turning a steam knob on and off, the more time you have to focus on getting the milk texture right.

 Check Price - Shop Coffee

-This is among the a lot of powerful of the compact prosumer or home barista espresso coffee machines with a 2.2L boiler & literally 25cm wide, just under 45cm deep, and just under 40cm tall.
+This is among the the majority of powerful of the compact prosumer or home barista espresso machines with a 2.2L boiler & literally 25cm wide, just under 45cm deep, and just under 40cm tall.

-It isn’t just the boiler size that is impressive about the tiny ECM Mechanika V slim, though.
+It isn’t just the boiler size that is impressive about the tiny ECM Mechanika V slim, although.

-It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of basically over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and really high quality weight balanced portafilters (you get two with this machine).
+It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of simply over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and extremely high quality weight balanced portafilters (you get two with this machine).

-This isn’t a PID controlled machine, however it’s known for having good temperature stability, primarily down to the E61 group, and with a humble cooling flush you’ll be able to pull back to back shots with extremely little difference in shot temp.
-This is a vibratory pump machine so you can’t plumb it in, but with a 2.8L water tank this probably isn’t going to be too much of a big deal for many home baristas.
+This isn’t a PID controlled machine, nevertheless it’s known for having good temperature stability, generally down to the E61 group, and with a modest cooling flush you’ll be able to pull back to back shots with really little difference in shot temp.
+This is a vibratory pump machine so you can’t plumb it in, however with a 2.8L water tank this probably isn’t going to be too much of a big deal for the majority of home baristas.

-It comes with retro-looking rotary valves for the water and steam, however if you prefer, you can switch these for joystick control.
+It comes with retro-looking rotary valves for the water and steam, but if you prefer, you can switch these for joystick control.

-For any home barista who needs a tiny machine but doesn’t have a tiny budget, and wants a potent machine in an incredibly small format, I think this machine is probably rather hard to beat.
+For any home barista who callsfor a tiny machine however doesn’t have a tiny budget, and wants a powerful machine in an incredibly small format, I think this machine is probably quite hard to beat.

 Dual Boiler Espresso coffee Machines

 Finally, we’re onto the dual boiler machines.
-As the name suggests, dual boiler machines have two boilers, a brew boiler and a steam boiler.
+As the name means, dual boiler machines have two boilers, a brew boiler and a steam boiler.

 The main benefit of being dual boiler is that you can pull shots and steam milk at the same time.